Skip to main content

 The National School Lunch Program (NSLP) and School Breakfast Program (SBP) are federally funded programs available to all qualifying agencies which serve meals to students of high school grade or below.

 The National School Lunch Program (NSLP) and School Breakfast Program (SBP) help to fight hunger and obesity by providing healthy meals to children.
 This web page is intended to provide the necessary information for interested agencies to apply to participate in these federally funded programs.
-To become a School Nutrition Program Operator, an agency must be either a public entity or a nonprofit organization with an Internal Revenue Service 501(c)(3) determination.
+To become a School Nutrition Program operator, an agency must be either a public entity or a nonprofit organization with an Internal Revenue Service 501(c)(3) determination.

 The NSLP and SBP are available to all qualifying agencies which serve meals to students of high school grade or below.
 The U.S. Department of Agriculture (USDA) is responsible for overseeing the program nationally.
-In California, the NSLP and SBP are administered by the California Department of Education Nutrition Services Division.
+In California, the NSLP and SBP are administered by the California Department of Education (CDE) Nutrition Services Division.
 All participating agencies must operate a nonprofit program offering low-cost and free meals meeting federal requirements to all children in attendance.

 The tabs below are divided by agency type and include information on the mandatory documents.
 It is recommended that all applicants become familiar with the different program requirements, rules, and regulations.
 The information provided under the Frequently Asked Questions (FAQs) and Resources tabs are also helpful and recommended to review prior to starting the application process.